trufi-association/trufi-server-cities/README.md

   - Command: `restart_module <name of city> <module name>`
   - Example: `restart_module "Bolivia-Cochabamba" otp`
   - Example (using `workon` script): `restart_module otp`

+After adding or removing a module we should advertise the change to the web server nginx.
+We do so by executing `./server nginx reload` which causes nginx to reload its configuration without restarting

 #### Server management (all active cities and their enabled modules + web server)